 Yes, if you have been notified that you are an Official Required to Report (ORR), you are encouraged to use this form to fulfill your reporting obligations.

-The Family Educational Rights and Privacy Act (FERPA) is a federal law protecting student educational records’ privacy.
-A Title IX report may become part of the University’s administrative recordkeeping, and if students are involved, a report could be considered part of their student records.
-More information about FERPA and how students may request their educational records can be found here.
-Employees at the University of Washington are not covered under FERPA protections.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student educational records.
+A Title IX report may become part of the University’s administrative recordkeeping, and if students are involved, a report could be considered part of their educational records.
+More information about FERPA and how students may request their educational records can be found on the University Registrar website.

 A Title IX report may become part of the University’s administrative recordkeeping.
 In compliance with Washington state law, employee records are generally obtainable through public records requests, but certain information may be protected from disclosure.
-To learn more about public records, go to the Public Records and Open Meetings website and review their FAQs.

-Visit Survivor resources for additional resource information.
+Visit the Survivor Resources webpage for additional resource information.

 The online Title IX reporting form should be used in any incidents involving sex- and gender-based violence, harassment, or discrimination.
 There are various bias reporting tools across the UW, and you can learn more about each of those on their websites.
 However, you should always report issues related to sex or gender on the online Title IX reporting form.